Elvisthegreat/perfect-world/README.md

   * Website created in a way it doesn't degrades the user experience so people will simply stay away
     # Design Choices
     This webpage was designed base on my faith and christianity believes. knowing that there is a God who will bring and end to this world turmoil
+    # Colors
-    # Colors used for this web page are grey, white and green but mostly used is Grey
+    Colors used for this web page are grey, white and green but mostly used, is Grey
     # Fonts
      'Bakkak One', was used for all the headings 'Cursive' as fallback font and 'Lato' was used for the body and 'san-serif' as fallback
     # Structure